Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Have a Michelin-Starred Meal at LD Restaurant

-If you’re looking for high-end, cutting-edge cuisine, served right in the Old Town while overlooking the blue water, LD Restaurant is worth your time.
-LD has a Michelin star — the only one on Korčula — and this is where I had one of my favorite meals in Croatia!
+If you’re looking for high-end, cutting-edge cuisine, served right in the Old Town with beautiful views over the Adriatic, LD Restaurant is worth your time.
+LD has a Michelin star — the only one on Korčula — and this is one of the best restaurants on the island.

 The food, the location — swoon-worthy.
 Pair your food with some Grk, of course.

 Learn to Windsurf — or Go Kayaking